langmead-lab/recount-pump/README.md

 https://github.com/langmead-lab/monorail-external/

 This runs the same containers as this repo, but assumes no management layer running elsewhere (e.g. AWS).
+However, the monorail-external repo's README includes more granular details about the `pump` workflow itself, which supplement these instructions not matter what type of run the reader is looking to do.

+The monorail-external repo's README covers getting the reference indexes (needed here as well), default settings in the Snakemake for intra-sample parallelism (e.g. 8 cores for the STAR aligner per sample), and exact versions of the aligners used.

-It also includes the container and instructions on running the `unifier` to aggregate the coverage summaries across the samples aligned with the `pump`.
+The monorail-external repo also includes information on the container and instructions for running the `unifier` to aggregate the coverage summaries across the samples aligned with the `pump`.

 The `unifier` is not covered here, but its repo is here:

 https://github.com/langmead-lab/recount-unify